Kaggle/kaggle-api/README.md

 hatch run compile
 ```

-The compiled files are generated in the 'kaggle/' directory and the root directory of this repository.
+The compiled files are generated in the 'kaggle/' directory from the `src/` directory.

+All the changes must be done in the `src/` directory.

 ### Run